LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 ------------------------

 You can use the `scripts/logtalk_tester.sh` Bash shell script for automating running unit tests.
-See the `scripts/NOTES.md` file for details.
+See the `scripts/NOTES.md` file for details or type:

+	$ logtalk_tester -h

 On POSIX systems, assuming Logtalk was installed using one of the provided installers or installation scripts, there is also a `man` page for the script:

 	$ man logtalk_tester

-An HTML version of this man page can be found at:
+Alternatively, an HTML version of this man page can be found at:

 https://logtalk.org/man/logtalk_tester.html